Platonic hydrocarbon

-In organic chemistry, a Platonic hydrocarbon is a hydrocarbon (molecule) whose structure matches one of the five Platonic solids, with carbon atoms replacing its vertices, carbon–carbon bonds replacing its edges, and hydrogen atoms as needed.
+In organic chemistry, a Platonic hydrocarbon is a hydrocarbon whose structure matches one of the five Platonic solids, with carbon atoms replacing its vertices, carbon–carbon bonds replacing its edges, and hydrogen atoms as needed.

 Not all Platonic solids have molecular hydrocarbon counterparts; those that do are the tetrahedron (tetrahedrane), the cube (cubane), and the dodecahedron (dodecahedrane).
+The possibility and existence of each platonic hydrocarbon is affected by the number of bonds to each carbon vertex and the angle strain between the bonds at each vertex.

 Tetrahedrane

 Tetrahedrane (C4H4) is a hypothetical compound.
 It has not yet been synthesized without substituents, but it is predicted to be kinetically stable in spite of its angle strain.
-Some stable derivatives, including tetra(tert-butyl)tetrahedrane (a hydrocarbon) and tetra(trimethylsilyl)tetrahedrane, have been produced.
+Some stable derivatives, including tetra(tert-butyl)tetrahedrane and tetra(trimethylsilyl)tetrahedrane, have been produced.

 Cubane

 Cubane (C8H8) has been synthesized.
 Although it has high angle strain, cubane is kinetically stable, due to a lack of readily available decomposition paths.

 Octahedrane

 Angle strain would make an octahedron highly unstable due to inverted tetrahedral geometry at each vertex.
-There would also be no hydrogen atoms because four edges meet at each corner; thus, the hypothetical octahedrane molecule would be an allotrope of elemental carbon, C6, and not a hydrocarbon.
+There would also be no hydrogen atoms because four edges meet at each corner; thus, the hypothetical octahedrane molecule, with a molecular formula of C6, would be an allotrope of elemental carbon rather than a hydrocarbon.
 The existence of octahedrane cannot be ruled out completely, although calculations have shown that it is unlikely.